 Correlations with environmental parameters

 The distribution and abundance of crabs in RI salt marshes was affected by multiple environmental parameters whose relative influence varied by species and habitat.
-By far most of the strongest correlations were between crab indicators and edaphic conditions (14 of 22 significant correlations).
+By far most of the strongest correlations were between crab indicators and edaphic conditions (12 of the 14 correlations greater than absolute value of 0.5)).
 This is consistent with other studies that demonstrate a strong effect of soil condition and strength on crabs and burrowing (e.g., Bertness and Miller 1984; Jaramillo 1988).
 In general, crabs tend to burrow in soils of intermediate strength; soils that are too weak are less able to support burrow walls, and those that are too firm inhibit burrowing (Bertness and Miller 1984).
 However, in our study all four crab indicators were positively correlated with high soil shear strength and/or high bulk density in at least one habitat type.
 We interpret these findings as a sign that soils in our study marshes have generally weakened (e.g., from habitat shifts and waterlogging; Wigand et al. 2014; Cole Ekberg et al. 2015) to the point where crabs and burrows are now concentrated in areas where soil strength remains relatively high.
 Additionally, the common occurrence of crab burrows in sandier soils in our marshes may be attributed to drowning soils at low elevations being too waterlogged for successful burrow construction.

-There were surprisingly few correlations between crabs and vegetation within each habitat zone.
+There were surprisingly few strong correlations between crabs and vegetation within each habitat zone.
 Notable exceptions were the increase in burrow density with decreasing vegetation cover along creekbanks, and decreasing Uca CPUE with increasing S. patens cover and height on the marsh platform.
 The former is consistent with the higher burrow densities in bare creekbanks compared to vegetated creekbanks described above.
 The latter supports previous studies that demonstrate inhibited Uca activity and abundance in the high marsh due to thick, healthy S. patens (Bertness and Miller 1984).
 Given that S. patens is in rapid decline in many RI marshes due to sea-level rise (Watson et al. 2016; Raposa et al. 2017), we hypothesize that Uca populations will benefit if rates of RI marsh elevation gain continue to lag behind sea-level rise (Raposa et al. 2016).
 Elevation was also a minor correlate of crab burrow density and CPUE, at least at the within-habitat scale, but two relationships suggest upper and lower elevation bounds for crabs in marshes.
 The positive correlation between burrow density and elevation in bare creekbanks suggests that creekbanks lose their capacity to support burrows and crabs with declining elevation.
 Likewise, the negative correlation between Uca CPUE and elevation in the Iva zone suggests that there is an ultimate high-elevation threshold for this species in marshes.